life and works

 of Rameau's first child, Claude-François, christened on

-Rameau is organ-player at the Church Ste-Croix de la Bretonnerie.
+Rameau was organ-player at the Church Ste-Croix de la Bretonnerie.

-He'll keep the place at least until 1738.
+He would keep the work at least until 1738.

-He competes for the organ of Saint Paul but is beaten by Daquin.
+He competed for the organ of Saint Paul but failed.
+They choose

-25 October, Rameau, who wants to compose operas, write a letter
+October 25, Rameau, who wanted to compose operas, wrote a letter

 to Houdar de la Motte, the most famous librettist of the time